-Working through numerous rounds of comments from a diverse group of stakeholders, both in writing and at technical conferences, Staff issued five drafts of proposed Phase II rules prior to the final rules attached hereto.
-The Phase II Rules, while based on a statewide administrator model, focus on minimizing the amount of administrative oversight that traditional third-party administrator models typically include, and as such Staff proposed the Commission retain an Administrator and an EM&V Contractor.
+Working through numerous rounds of comments from a diverse group of stakeholders, both in writing and at technical conferences, Staff issued five drafts of proposed Phase II rules prior to the final rules filed into the record on December 1, 2023.
+The Phase II Rules, while based on a statewide administrator model, focus on minimizing the amount of administrative oversight that traditional third-party administrator models typically include, and as such, Staff proposed the Commission retain an Administrator and an Evaluation, Measurement, & Verification ("EM&V") Contractor.
 In the Phase II Rules, Staff has incorporated the concept of retaining a fiscal agent should the determination be made during the design and planning process that one is necessary.
 Should that determination be made, the hiring of a fiscal agent shall be approved by the Commission.

-Further, the Phase II Rules attempt to limit costs that customers pay, which helps ensure the majority paid by customers are going directly toward energy efficiency projects.
+Further, the Phase II Rules attempted to limit costs that customers pay to ensure the majority of costs are going directly toward energy efficiency projects.
 As such, Staff drafted the Phase II Rules to allow utilities to recover their direct costs incurred related to the statewide energy efficiency program, as well as a LCFC component, but does not allow for utility incentives.
-Staff does restrict LCFC recovery to losses that directly impact the utility's earnings bandwidth, and allows for recovery only after the true-up at the end of each program cycle year.
-Considering comments provided, Staff did revise the Phase II Rules to allow for all cost recovery to flow through the Commission approved energy efficiency rider.
-This approach should ease confusion with the application of cost recovery through the utility's various cost recovery mechanisms while also ensuring only those individuals eligible to participate in the energy efficiency program are contributing to the program.
+Staff restricted LCFC recovery to losses that directly impact the utility's earnings bandwidth, and allowed for recovery only after the true-up at the end of each program cycle year.
+Considering comments provided, Staff revised the Phase II Rules to allow for all cost recovery to flow through the Commission approved energy efficiency rider.
+Staff also accepted the concerns of several intervenors and extended the transition period from Quick Start to a statewide energy efficiency program to two-years.